 Threadz can help you understand student engagement in Canvas discussions:

-- Mapping discussions to identify which students have interacted with each other
+• Mapping discussions to see which students have interacted with each other

-- Identifying isolated students so you can encourage engagement between them and the rest of the class
+• Identifying isolated students to encourage engagement between them and the rest of the class

 Leah Macfadyen uses Threadz to monitor and share engagement around discussions in education